-When treating sciatica, yoga can be very effective, but how effective will depend on exactly what is causing the sciatica.
+Sciatica Yoga can be very effective, but how effective will depend on exactly what is causing the sciatica.
 Yoga can also help determine what is causing your sciatica.
-There is very little risk of complications or injury with the practice of yoga.
+There is very little risk of complications or injury with the practice of Sciatica Yoga.

 "many different schools of yoga"